justvanrossum/drawbot-skia/README.md

 To adapt a DrawBot script to `drawbot-skia` you can do a couple of things:

-- Add `from drawbot_skia.drawbot imort *` at the top of your script
+- Add `from drawbot_skia.drawbot import *` at the top of your script
 - Or `import drawbot_skia.drawbot as db` if that's your preferred style

 Or you can use the `drawbot` runner tool from the command line: